Resilient CAEs: An internal audit podcast has been added to Bookmarks.

 Leading through dramatic transformation

-As we expand the voices of resilient leaders and bring you their unfiltered stories, Sandy Pundmann, Deloitte Risk & Financial Advisory’s internal audit leader, hosts a series of episodes where she explores what it means to be a resilient chief audit executive.
+As we expand the voices of resilient leaders and bring you their unfiltered stories, Sandy Pundmann, Deloitte Risk & Financial Advisory’s internal audit leader, hosts a series of episodes where she explores what it means to be a resilient CAE.
 In this inaugural episode, Sandy and Resilient host Mike Kearney discuss how technology and innovation are helping CAEs lead through a dramatic transformation in their organizations.

 What we're seeing at the chief audit executive level by the board, by the audit committee, the audit committee chair, and the C-suite is they really want the chief audit executive to have a point of view and perspective on what's going on with the business.